rjourde/CheatyJSON/README.md

 }
 ```

-To do so, simply implement the `decode(decoder:JSONDecoder)` function.
+To do so, simply implement the `class func fromJSON(decoder:JSONDecoder)` function.

 ```swift
 class Address:JSONSerializable {